Photo: Tenerife Turismo.

 It’s the summer solstice today, and so the beginning of the height of summer, and so, too, Tenerife will be pretty much completely on holiday until the end of August.
 As I posted HERE, the midsummer celebrations in Tenerife focus on St John the Baptist, with fire and fireworks celebrations all over the island this Friday, 23 June, but over the next two months or so the main series of summer fiestas will honour the Virgen del Carmen – the Virgin Mary of Mount Carmel who is the patron saint of fishermen.

-Perhaps the biggest celebration is in Puerto de la Cruz where tens of thousands will congregate on Tuesday 11 July for the famous Embarcación de la Virgen in the old harbour (photo above and programme HERE), whereas Los Cristianos’ celebration is particularly popular in the south: this year’s is 30 August-4 September and as always it will see a flotilla of boats leave the harbour carrying an icon of the Virgen’s statue … and as they do so they will actually be sailing over the real larger-than-life statue which has stood ar the bottom of the bay since 2005, blessing all the craft that enter and leave the harbour.
+Perhaps the biggest celebration is in Puerto de la Cruz where tens of thousands will congregate on Tuesday 11 July for the famous Embarcación de la Virgen in the old harbour (photo above and programme HERE), whereas Los Cristianos’ celebration is particularly popular in the south.
+This year’s is 27 August-4 September (full programme HERE) and as always it will see a flotilla of boats leave the harbour carrying an icon of the Virgen’s statue … and as they do so they will actually be sailing over the real larger-than-life statue which has stood ar the bottom of the bay since 2005, blessing all the craft that enter and leave the harbour.

 The same will take place in most coastal towns and villages at some point during the summer months even if on a smaller scale.
 The fiesta almost always involves a religious service followed by a ritual procession with the Virgin’s statue being carried to the sea accompanied by musical bands and locals often in traditional dress.
 It is then loaded into a boat which sails around a harbour or stretch of coastline to bless local fishermen and their catches for the coming year.
 The event ends with the inevitable fireworks, music, dancing and food – which continue throughout the following three or so days, usually over a long weekend … though some, like Puerto de Santiago’s, last a fortnight!